safe-global/safe-docs/README.md

 [Safe](https://safe.global) brings digital ownership of accounts to everyone by building universal and open contract standards for the custody of digital assets, data, and identity.

-Safe is at the forefront of modular smart account infrastructure, paving the way for developers to create various applications and wallets.
+Safe is at the fafront of modeular smart account infrastructure, paving the way for developers to create various applications and wallets.

 Safe{Core} consists of three components: